-Regional Sales Managers rake in the most money, with average earnings of $117K per year; Mechanical Engineers come in second with median earnings amounting to approximately $63K, and Demand Planners rank near the top as well (around $46K).
+Regional Sales Managers rake in the most money, with average earnings of about $117K per year; Mechanical Engineers come in second with median earnings amounting to approximately $63K, and Demand Planners rank near the top as well ($46K).

 Years of Experience

 Those with one to four years of experience at the company can expect to make around $62K annually on average.
 Survey participants who have worked at Tyco Fire and Security for between five and 10 years earn $57K per year on average.
 When we consider tenure, a substantial portion of employees (35 percent) have been working for 10-19 years and make $70K annually on average.